FORMENTERA - ES CALÓ - RESTAURANTE S’EUFABI

 Then you pick yourself up from the sea with its frenzy and you search for the best wild paella you can find !!!.

 In this case, the paella can be found not too far away, a few km up on the high road leading through pine forests to La Mola a place called S'eufabi.

 S'eufabi has been there perched on a hill since 1973 which is the year I first discovered this island.
 S'eufabi has a good reputation and a few friends that come from here have recommended it for paellas and black squid ink rice.

-I have paella on my mind though and I order the alioli and gazpacho, mineral water and a mixed meat and seafood paella.
-A plate of the ubiquitous olives are brought swiftly to nibble on.
+I have paella on my mind though and I order the alioli and gazpacho, mineral water, and a mixed meat and seafood paella.
+A plate of the ubiquitous olives is brought swiftly to nibble on.

 The alioli is nice with the right bite of garlic.
 I do wish they would serve brown bread in Spain instead of the usual white bread but this is a pet peeve.